scottaubrey/blog/content/blog/2018-10-03-forever-iterator.md

 ```

 This would work fine, but it occurred to me that this could be a good use of goto.
-I remember hearing abour a github
+I remember reading a github
-issue where someone submitted a PR to replace goto's in a project, and the authro of the library showed that the goto's
+issue where someone submitted a PR to replace goto's in a project, and the author of the library showed that the goto's
 were in fact faster, and easily understood and read.
-I thouth this might also fit the bill.
+I thought this might also fit the bill.
 Something like this:

 ```php
 <?php